Multilingual Speech Translation with Efficient Finetuning of Pretrained Models: Experimental Setup

-We evaluate our proposed models on CoVoST 2~\cite{wang2020covost}, a multilingual speech-to-text translation corpus with English into 15 languages and 21 languages into English, including low-resource ones (less than 10 hours of speech) such as Portuguese and Dutch.
+We evaluate our proposed models on two large-scale multilingual speech translation benchmarks. \textbf{CoVoST 2} ~\cite{wang2020covost} is a multilingual speech-to-text translation corpus with English into 15 languages (En-X) and 21 languages into English (X-En).
+It provides a comprehensive test bed for low-resource scenarios, with 4 X-En directions between 10 hours and 20 hours training data, and 11 X-En directions less than 4 hours training data.

-When using wav2vec 2.0 encoder, we use 16-bit 16kHz mono-channel audios as inputs.
-When using a traditional speech recognition (ASR) encoder, we extract 80-channel log mel-filter bank features (25ms window size and 10ms shift) with utterance-level cepstral mean variance normalization applied.
-We remove training samples with more than 3,000 frames for GPU memory efficiency.
-We use the best checkpoint and a beam size of 5 for decoding.
-We report case-sensitive detokenized BLEU using sacreBLEU~\cite{post-2018-call}, except for Japanese and Chinese translations (no word segmentation) where we report character-level BLEU.
-We implement all our experiments using fairseq S2T~\cite{ott2019fairseq,wang2020fairseqs2t}.
-We use label smoothing 0.3, and sweep for the best learning rate in each configuration using validation loss.
+\textbf{Europarl ST} \cite{jairsan2020a} has both English-centric as well as non-English directions, which allow us to evaluate the proposed method's effectiveness of multilingual translation between any pair especially zero-shot performance.
+We experiment on all 6 languages (de, en, es, fr, it, pt).
+We compare to a multilingual baseline trained with all pair-wise parallel data.